vekatze/neut/book/src/primitives.md

 ## Core Types and Functions

 The [preset](./modules.md#preset) of the core library (something like Prelude in other languages) is imported automatically and provides some types and functions.
 These types and functions can also be used as primitives.
-Things like the below are defined in the library:
+For example, the following are defined in the library:

 ```neut
 data null {}